-The Harvard Business Review Analytic Services Report on The Business Case for Purpose described the landscape modern businesses face today succinctly: “Businesses face an accelerated pace of change as digitalization, disruptive business, and rapidly changing consumer expectations reshape their world.”
-The study recognizes that a growing number of leaders are generating and adhering to a strong authentic sense of purpose to meet these challenges (if you have not read this groundbreaking study, we encourage you to do so).
-And when a company operates with purpose at its core, communicates it clearly, and aligns it with their decision-making processes, it tends to deliver revenue growth and drive innovation.
+The Harvard Business Review Analytic Services Report on The Business Case for Purpose describes the landscape modern businesses face today succinctly: “Businesses face an accelerated pace of change as digitalization, disruptive business, and rapidly changing consumer expectations reshape their world.”
+The study recognizes that a growing number of leaders are recognizing the importance of developing a strong authentic sense of purpose to meet these challenges (if you have not read this groundbreaking study, we encourage you to do so).
+The results?
+When an organization prioritizes purpose, they grow and transform more vigorously than their peers, customers are more loyal, and employees are more engaged.

 And not surprisingly, it turns out that purpose-driven companies tend to have purpose-driven leaders.
 Research in the Journal of Applied Psychology found that when leaders connect to an authentic purpose that is personally meaningful to them, their team is also more likely to connect to a higher purpose as well.